awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiusageplan.md

 ## Syntax<a name="sam-property-api-apiusageplan-syntax"></a>

-To declare this entity in your AWS SAM template, use the following syntax:
+To declare this entity in your AWS Serverless Application Model \(AWS SAM\) template, use the following syntax\.

 ### YAML<a name="sam-property-api-apiusageplan-syntax.yaml"></a>